Manufacturing, Construction & Field Services job market report cover, Tampa-St. Petersburg-Clearwater, FL, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-The report is anchored in current metro labor data, but some conclusions rely on broader category and salary proxies.
+The local labor backdrop is current, but occupation-specific metro data is limited, so some conclusions rely on statewide and posting-based proxies.

 Limitations